voxpupuli/ra10ke/README.md

 Under specific conditions you may not wish to report on specific modules being out of date, to ignore a module create `.r10kignore` file in the same directory as your Puppetfile.

+### r10k:solve_dependencies

+Reads the Puppetfile in the current directory and uses the ruby 'solve' library to find missing and outdated dependencies based on their metadata.

+The solver does not allow major version bumps according to SemVer by default.
+To allow major upgrades, call the rake task with any parameter.

+The rake task will download git modules into the modules/ directory to access their metadata.json.
+It will also cache forge metadata in ̃$XDG_CACHE_DIR/ra10ke.metadata_cache in order to make subsequent runs faster.

 #### Limitations

   * It works only with modules from the [Forge](https://forge.puppetlabs.com), and Git.